Best Time to Visit Bali

-The festival season in Bali kicks off in April, typically with the Bali Spirit Festival (a celebration of yoga, music, and art held in April or May).
+The festival season in Bali is in high gear in spring, typically with the Bali Spirit Festival (a celebration of yoga, music, and art held in April or May).
 There's also the Ubud Food Festival, a multi-day event that showcases the best foods and drinks on the island, which is traditionally held in May (but check local listings for the most up-to-date information).

 Looking to take a surf lesson in Bali?
 April and May bring about great surf to westward facing beaches, like Canggu, Uluwatu, Kuta, and Bingin.
 With temperatures in Bali climbing as high as 36 degrees Celsius in April, you'll want to cool off in the refreshing sea.

 Keep your eye on the calendar if you're planning a trip to Bali around this time of year.
 Nyepi, the Balinese Day of Silence, which is based on the Balinese calendar, typically occurs in March or April.
 For 24 hours, the island completely shuts down, and everyone is expected to participate.
 Lights are dimmed, businesses close, TVs and stereos are muted, and transportation (including the airport) ceases – presenting challenges to tourists.